thejsway/thejsway/manuscript/chapter25.md

 ![Execution result](images/chapter25-03.png)

-Most web pages will need to load client-side resources sush as images, CSS and JavaScript files.
+Most web pages will need to load client-side resources such as images, CSS and JavaScript files.
 A common practice is to put these assets in a dedicated subfolder.

 For example, create a `public` subfolder and a `hello.js` JavaScript file inside it with the following content.